Chart Color Schemes

 Woodcroft is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-These projections have been adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, national areas are anticipated to experience lower quartile growth.
-According to aggregated SA2-level projections, the suburb of Woodcroft is expected to grow by 451 persons to reach the year 2041, reflecting a total gain of 2.8% over the 17-year period.
+For future projections, AreaSearch adopts ABS/Geoscience Australia's projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and released in 2023.
+Looking ahead, lower quartile growth is anticipated for statistical areas analysed by AreaSearch.
+According to aggregated SA2-level projections, the Woodcroft (SA) (SA2) area is expected to increase by 451 persons by 2041, reflecting a total gain of approximately 3.1% over the 17-year period.

 Frequently Asked Questions - Population